 The agreement also provides Netflix a first-look at Sony’s original films produced for the direct-to-streaming market.
 But, Netflix has the right to refuse any title freeing Sony to pursue other streaming partners.

 Like most licensing agreements, the deal is structured in a traditional form, whereby Netflix pays for each film determined by rate cards on a sliding scale by each title’s domestic or worldwide box office receipts.
-Netflix will also license an unspecified number of older titles from Sony’s film library as part of the agreement.
+Netflix will also license an unspecified number of older titles from Sony’s film library as part of the pact.

 The SVOD Film Licensing Series is the industry’s only source for accurate film licensing rates paid by streaming leaders.